 Point-of-Care Ultrasound (POCUS)

 Point-of-care ultrasound (POCUS) imaging is an important imaging modality in emergency departments across the globe.
 POCUS enables emergency physicians to make diagnostic decisions at the bedside and improves the safety of critical procedures.
-In Addis Ababa, Ethiopia, there is a scarcity of radiologists serving public hospitals and population of approximately five million people.At Tikur Anbessa Specialized Hospital, the primary teaching hospital at Addis Ababa University AAU, radiology services are not always available, and when available, often come with delays.
+In Addis Ababa, Ethiopia, there is a scarcity of radiologists serving public hospitals and a population of approximately five million people.
+At Tikur Anbessa Specialized Hospital, the primary teaching hospital at Addis Ababa University (AAU), radiology services are not always available, and when available, often come with delays.
 Within this context, where formal imaging is unavailable or unaffordable for patients, availability and quality of advanced POCUS training is of great importance.

-Through our TAAAC-EM collaboration, we continue to recognize the importance of innovation in POCUS education and availability.
-Previous successes in establishing a foundational POCUS curriculum for emergency medicine and critical care residents at Addis Ababa University and in designing an alternative ultrasound gel, we have laid the foundation to offer more advanced POCUS education offerings for residents and staff.
-We continue to refine and evaluate our POCUS education initiatives, including various ongoing programs like the East African POCUS Training ProgramImplementation and Evaluation and the emerging Acute Care Echocardiography (ACE) Training Program for residents.
+Through our TAAAC-EM collaboration, we continue to recognize the importance of innovation in POCUS education and have continued to prioritize a robust program of research focussed on the use of POCUS in low-resource settings.
+Previous successes in establishing a foundational POCUS curriculum for emergency medicine and critical care residents at AAU and in designing an alternative ultrasound gel, have laid the foundation to offer more advanced POCUS education offerings for residents and staff.

 Current Project Team